-Right next to it was another similar grave with a 3.8 m diameter.
-Part of its wall was broken probably due to the foundation of the previously described grave.
-Even though a pair of scissors was found under the limestone pavement surrounding the grave, the larger part of the artifacts was also in the middle of the grave.
-By the melted pieces of a chain arrangement, chain holder and probable fragment of bronze bracelet found there, it seems likely that a woman from the 10th or from the beginning of the 11th century was buried in that grave.
-One other grave with a 3 m diameter had also its wall partly crushed.
-It held a burial of a male who was buried in the 11th century or in the first part of the 12th century.
-In the middle of the grave was a 1 m wide charcoal-rich area with plentiful cremated artifacts, like the blade point of a spearhead, fragments of bones, pieces of ceramics, a cross-shaped pendant, and fragments of a penannular brooch.
-The grave was dated based on the last two.
+Right next to this site was a similar grave 3.8 m in diameter.
+Part of its wall was broken, probably as a result of the construction of the grave described above.
+A pair of scissors was found under the surrounding limestone pavement, however, most of the artefacts were deposited in the middle of the grave.
+The melted pieces of a chain arrangement, chain holder, and a possible fragment of bronze bracelet suggest a female grave dating from the 10th or the beginning of the 11th century.
+Another grave, 3 m in diameter and with a partly crushed wall, contained a male burial dating from the 11th or early 12th century.
+The middle part of the grave revealed a charcoal-rich area one metre wide with plentiful cremated artefacts, like the point of a spearhead, fragments of bones, pieces of ceramics, a cross-shaped pendant, and fragments of a penannular brooch.
+The grave was dated based on the pendant and the brooch.